ZupIT/beagle-docs/content/en/api/components/layout/gridview.md

 ## What is it?

-The componente GridView component is responsible for defining a grid of items **recyclable** natively.
-These items can be any server-driven components.
-The use of GridView is more suitable for visual content, recommended for situations where there is the repetition of components, but with different data.
+The GridView component defines how a group of itens will position itself in a **recyclable** grid layout natively.
+The items in a gridview could be any server-driven component.
+The GridView use is more suitable for visual content and is recommended for situations where an item repeats itself but with diferent data, like for example, a card with movies details.

 This is how this component is structured: